mehraverse/chrome-summarizer-project/privacy-policy.md

 ## Information Collection

 - We do not collect any personal information
-- Selected text and page content is processed locally
 - API calls are made only to summarize content
 - No user data is stored on our servers